aniyahmoore28/Metro-Express-Circuit/README.md

 <img src="https://github.com/aniyahmoore28/Metro-Express-Circuit/blob/main/Metro%20Express/servo%20gif.gif" width="450" />

 # Distance Sensor
-# Description
+# Reflection
-I needed to wire up the distance senor so it can track in cm.
-What i found diffcult about this was figuring out the right holes the wires needed to go into so it could work.
-If even one was off the whole thing would not work.
+1) Wiring up the distance sensor was diffucult at first but with reserche i was able to get it
+2) Working with number is not easy and i learned the hard way that you have to be very paerticular with your code
+3) Though at the end i was not able to get the blue LED to flash i still think i did a good job

 # Distance Sensor Code (Photo)
 <img src="https://github.com/aniyahmoore28/Metro-Express-Circuit/blob/main/Metro%20Express/Distasnce%20sensor%20code%20photo.PNG" width="500" />